-Undergraduate office staff are also assigned as advisers to assist students in choosing courses and to approve students' planned class schedules and petitions to change class schedule.
+Undergraduate staff advisers are assigned to assist students in choosing courses, to approve students' petitions, and to advise students on other academic matters.

 Good preparation is strongly advised before consulting with an adviser.
 Students should have at least a tentative idea of the courses they wish to take and should try to acquaint themselves beforehand with the course requirements listed in this guide.